pingcap/docs/tidb-cloud/data-service-get-started.md

     - Only letters, numbers, underscores (`_`), and slashes (`/`) are allowed in the path, which must start with a slash (`/`).
 For example, `/my_endpoint/get_id`.
     - The length of the path must be less than 64 characters.

-- **Endpoint URL**: (read-only) the URL is automatically generated based on the service URL of the Data App and the path of the endpoint.
-For example, if the path of the endpoint is `/my_endpoint/get_id`, the endpoint URL is `https://data.tidbcloud.com/api/v1beta/app/<App ID>/endpoint/my_endpoint/get_id`.
+- **Endpoint URL**: (read-only) the URL is automatically generated based on the region where the corresponding cluster is hosted, the service URL of the Data App, and the path of the endpoint.
+For example, if the path of the endpoint is `/my_endpoint/get_id`, the endpoint URL is `https://<region>.data.tidbcloud.com/api/v1beta/app/<App ID>/endpoint/my_endpoint/get_id`.

 - **Request Method**: the HTTP method of the endpoint.
 The following methods are supported: